SpintroniK/cpp_variant_experiments/README.md

 A little had to be used to make it compile with GCC 10.

-The C++ file for that experiment is `rose_tree.cpp`.
+The C++ file for that experiment is `simplified_rose_tree.cpp`.
 Here's the compiler explorer link: [https://godbolt.org/z/e77PK5f6f](https://godbolt.org/z/e77PK5f6f).

 ## Variant Tree

-Based on the Rose Tree code above, the code allows to have variant nodes.
+Based on the Rose Tree code above, the code allows to have many types per node.
 It also compiles with GCC 10.

-The C++ file for that experiment is `variant_tree.cpp`.
+The C++ file for that experiment is `simplified_variant_tree.cpp`.
 Compiler explorer link: [https://godbolt.org/z/bv51GvccM](https://godbolt.org/z/bv51GvccM).